glasPal6/Assembly_Brick_Breaker/README.md

 ## Overview

 Programed in x86 assembly using NASM.
 Can use QEMU to run the program.
-The goal is to limit it to 512 bytes.
+The goal is to limit it to 512 bytes so that it fits within the bootloader.
+Inspired by [pinpog](https://github.com/tsoding/pinpog.git)

 ## Dependencies